Basel Travel Guide

 As for dining specialties, the proximity of the Rhine means that most Basel restaurants serve a variety of freshwater fish.
 If the city could claim a regional specialty, it would be salmon.
 (These days much of it is shipped in from elsewhere, but the Rhine variety is making a comeback.)
 The meaty fish is best served nach Basler Art (Basel-style), meaning in a white-wine marinade with fried onions on top.
 Try it with a bottle of the fruity local Riesling.

 If you're on the Marktplatz, join other hungry shoppers standing in front of mobile kitchens, holding bare Wienerli (hot dogs) and dipping them into thick golden mustard.
 You should also indulge in Kaffee und Kuchen—the late-afternoon coffee break the neighboring Germans live for.
 But locals have their own version: instead of a large slice of creamed cake, they select tiny sweet pastries—two or three to a saucer—and may opt for a delicate Chinese tea instead of a Kaffee.

-Browse Basel Restaurants
+Basel Fodor's Choice Restaurants

 - Zum Goldenen Sternen

 - St. Alban

 Looking for a beach vacation?
 Let us help you find the right spot.More

 View deals in Basel for vacation packages, hotels, airfare, and more from our partners!More